dbashford/mimosa-server-reload/README.md

 ## Functionality

-The `mimosa-server-reload` module will point itself at a list of configurable folders and when the contents (recursive) of those folders change, it will work with both the `mimosa-server` and `mimosa-live-reload` modules to restart the user's server.
+The `mimosa-server-reload` module will point itself at a list of configurable files/folders and when the contents (recursive) of those change, it will work with both the `mimosa-server` and `mimosa-live-reload` modules to restart the user's server.

 If you are using `mimosa-server-reload`, as part of restarting your server, this module shuts down the web socket connections that enable live reload so that the server can be closed.
 It restarts the server-side of the web socket connection, but does not reconnect with the client.
 So after the server is restarted, you need to refresh the browser to reconnect live reload.